 Duncan Stoddart MBACP (Snr.
 Accred)

 I offer an exploratory session (at a reduced rate) by telephone or video that can help you feel more certain about whether to engage in counselling or psychotherapy.
-Some people find that a few sessions can help them address a specific problem, while others choose to work on a longer-term basis to help focus on deeper issues.
+Some people find that a few sessions of therapy can help them address a specific problem, while others choose to work on a longer-term basis to help focus on deeper issues.

 How can counselling & psychotherapy help you?